Fewer journalists murdered, but far more behind bars in 2021 | DW | 16.12.2021

 In a recent case to hit the headlines, a Belarus court sentenced prominent blogger and opposition figure Siarhei Tsikhanouski to 18 years in a penal colony.

-Meanwhile in Myanmar, the number of journalists behind bars has leapt to 53 since the military coup in early February, according to the report.
+Meanwhile in Myanmar, the number of journalists behind bars has leapt up since the military coup in early February, according to the report.
 Only two prison inmates were recorded in 2020.

 In China, the unprecedented number of detentions are partly due to Xi Jinping's increasing control over Hong Kong.